I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Hire a professional to do it right and will guarantee and replace it IF it dies.
+Hire a professional to do it right who'll guarantee to replace it IF it dies.

-I'm passionate about planting trees correctly.... first, make sure you choose the best tree for your zone, the light and space it will need and then understand why and how to plant it correctly.
+I'm passionate about planting trees correctly....
+First, be sure to choose the best tree for your zone, the light and space it will need and then before you plant it, understand why and how to do it correctly.

-FIRST here are some sad results of an incorrectly planted tree
+Here are the tragic results of an incorrectly planted tree

 Lyle Collins of Southern Trillium LLC In Georgia...